aarshitaacharya/littleLlamaLab/README.md

 16. **Toast Notifications**
     - Experience sleek and customizable toast notifications and enhance user interaction by effortlessly displaying non-intrusive notifications, adding a touch of elegance to your web applications.

+17. **Music Player**
+    - Keep it simple and melodious with a minimalist music player designed for one song at a time, providing a clean and focused audio experience for your favorite track.

 ## Getting Started